-Treating yourself to one of the best memory foam mattresses can be a game-changer if you're not getting all the sleep you need.
-While traditional pocket sprung mattresses can keep you up at night by putting pressure on particular areas, memory foam mattresses contour to your body to give you more consistent support, so you can sleep more soundly and wake up feeling more rested.
+The best memory foam mattress could be exactly what you need if you're not getting the quality sleep you need every night.
+Old-fashioned pocket spring mattresses have a tendency to be consistently firm, which can keep you awake by putting pressure on particular parts of your body.
+However, memory foam mattresses contour to your body shape, which means you get support where you need it most, sleep more soundly and wake up feeling properly refreshed.

 Best memory foam mattress UK to buy now